bucs110fall2024/final-project-place-s-team/atp.md

 5. Verify the player moves down
 Expected outcome: The player's character should move up and down when the up and down arrow keys are pressed

-Test case 3: Test player collision
+Test case 3: Test random enemy movement
-Test description: Verify that the player cannot move outside the boundaries of the map Test steps:
+Test description: Verify the enemy (red box) is randomly moving around the screen Test steps:
 1. Start the game
-2. Use the arrow keys to move the character
+2. Move toward the enemy using arrow keys
-3. Move the player into a wall
-4. Verify the player is unable to walk through or beyond the wall Expected outcome: the player should be unable to walk outside the map, staying in the boundaries of the map
+3. Verify the enemy is moving randomly around the screen Expected outcome: The enemy should be moving around the screen and it should look shakey instead of not moving

-Test case 4: Test player attack
+Test case 4: Test Player Attack Radius
 Test description: Verify the player can attack an enemy Test steps:
 1. Start the game
 2. Use the arrow keys to move the player
-3. Approach an enemy
-4. Press SPACE to attack the enemy when next to them
-5. Verify the player is attacking the enemy until the enemy dies Expected outcome: The player should be able to attack the enemy until the enemy dies
+3. Press space
+4. Verify that when space is pressed, a yellow box appears around the player Expected outcome: A yellow box will appear around the players blue box when pressing space

-Test case 5: Test player death
+Test case 5: Text enemy elimination:
-Test description: Verify that the player can die
+Test Description: Verify the player can eliminate the enemy (red box) Test steps:
-Test steps:
 1. Start the game
-2. Use the arrow keys to move the player
+2. Move the player using arrow keys
-3. Move the player to an enemy
+3. Approach the enemy
-4. let the enemy attack the player
+4. Press space to attack the enemy
-5. DO NOT ATTACK THE ENEMY
-6. Verify that the player can die and the Game over screen appears Expected outcome: The player should die once hit enough by enemies and a game over screen should appear allowing you to restart
+5. Verify the enemy is no longer on screen and in the terminal "Enemy defeated!" is printed Expected outcome: When the user attacks the enemy, the enemy should be defeated and disappear off screen